singularityhub/sregistry/docs/_docs/plugins/ldap/README.md

   - Allowing access on port 389 (unecrypted LDAP / StartTLS encrypted)
   - Creating a directory that will have a `basedn: dc=my-company,dc=com`.
 The basedn is the root of the LDAP directory tree.
-It is usally created by breaking your domain name into domain components (dc).
+It is usually created by breaking your domain name into domain components (dc).
   - Creating an admin account, which will have the dn (distinguished name) `cn=admin,dc=my-company,dc=com` and password `avocados`.